 By not addressing the harmful implications adjustment aid and growth caps has done to the formula this past decade, the State has sent underfunded districts $2.3 billion less than they were owed last year.

-Every school district in New Jersey deserves its fair and equitable share of state school aid now — not tomorrow.
+Every school district in New Jersey deserves its full and fair share of state school aid now — not tomorrow.

-That is why Senate President Steve Sweeney proposed legislation which will eliminate growth caps and phases out adjustment aid.
+That is why Senate President Steve Sweeney proposed legislation which will eliminate growth caps, phases out adjustment aid over a seven year period, allows the SDA districts, which are former Abbott Districts, to have “cap relief” for seven years, and would not take any money away from Career Technical Schools.
 No gimmicks — no surprises — just fair and equitable funded school aid for every school district.

-The future of public education in New Jersey is one where every school is fairly and equitably funded and every student has the tools they need to succeed.
+The future of public education in New Jersey is one where every school is fairly and fully funded and every student has the tools they need to succeed.